Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 • Add the water to the bottom of the roasting pan and cover the ham tightly with the large piece of heavy-duty aluminum foil.
 Make sure that you seal the edges well so that no steam escapes.
 This helps to ensure that your ham stays moist and heats through evenly.

-• Place the ham back into the oven, uncovered, for the remaining 1 to 1½ hours of cook time.
-Your ham should have an internal temperature of approximately 140°F. During this time, you can spoon some of the juices from the roasting pan over the top of the ham to baste your ham and keep it moist.
+• If you want to add the optional whole cloves to garnish your ham, carefully and randomly poke the whole cloves into the ham.
+Place the ham back into the oven, uncovered, for the remaining 30 minutes of cook time.
+Two or three times during the last 30 minutes of bake time, spoon some of the juices from the roasting pan over the top of the ham to baste your ham and keep it moist.

-• Allow your ham roast to rest on the counter, lightly tented with the reserved piece of aluminum foil, for 15 minutes before slicing and serving.
+• Your ham should have an internal temperature of approximately 140°F. Allow your ham roast to rest on the counter, lightly tented with the reserved piece of aluminum foil, for 15 minutes before serving.

 Notes

-• Remember, these smoked hams are already cooked.
+• Remember, these smoked hams are already cooked through.
 You are actually just warming them through and flavoring them with this honey mustard glaze.
 You DO NOT want a fresh ham for this recipe.
 Fresh hams need special cooking instructions, and while they are delicious, they will not look like the traditional holiday ham that is so famous.

 • I highly recommend using a disposable aluminum roasting tray and heavy-duty aluminum foil for cooking these hams.
 I like to place the disposable roasting tray onto a large rimmed baking sheet to make transportation to and from the oven much easier.
 It is a bonus that it makes clean-up super easy too.